santimirandarp/cryptoplay-lfsr/README.md

 `decrypted.txt` will be the same than `README.md`.

-I'd say the script is horrible but JS is fast, encryption takes nothing for small files.
+Takes nothing for small files.